-You will be given an adverse benefit determination when a decision is made that denies your request for services or reduces, suspends, or terminates the services you already receive.
-You have the right to file an appeal when you do not agree with such a decision.
-Your appeal will be completed quickly and you will have the chance to provide information or have someone speak for you regarding the appeal.
-You may ask for assistance from Customer Services to file an appeal.
+You will be given notice when a decision is made that denies your request for services or reduces, suspends, or terminates the services you already receive.
+This notice is called an "Adverse Benefit Determination".
+You have the right to file an "appeal" when you do not agree with such a decision.